Spring 2022: High Performance Computing (SI458), Systems Programming (IC221)

 award), Institution of Electrical Engineers (UK), for the paper ``Consul:

 A Communication Substrate for Fault-Tolerant Distributed Systems, by S.

 Named ACM Fellow, for ``Influential research on fault-tolerant and dependable computing, configurable network protocols, and distributed systems.
 Outstanding leadership of and service to the computing community,'' March 2001.

 Best Paper Award, IFIP/ACM International Conference on Distributed Systems Platforms (Middleware 2001), for the paper ``Providing QoS Customization in Distributed Object Systems, by J. He, M. Hiltunen, M. Rajagopalan, R. Schlichting,'' November 2001.

 Named IEEE Fellow, ``For contributions to dependable computing and distributed systems,'' January 2002.

 IFIP Outstanding Service Award, ``For outstanding contributions to IFIP and the Informatics Community,'' September 2011.

 Jean-Claude Laprie Award in Dependable Computing, for the paper ``Fail-Stop Processors: An Approach to Designing Fault-Tolerant Computing Systems, ACM Transactions on Computer Systems 1, 3 (August 1983), by R. Schlichting, F. Schneider,'' June 2017.

-A reasonably complete list of publications can be found here.
+A list of publications can be found here.

-A list of most of the patents granted for work done while at AT&T can be found here.
+A list of patents granted for work done while at AT&T can be found here.